lipi650/TheThingOfABadThing/README.md

 ![Camp](screenshots/camp.png)

 ## The engine (first version):
+  You can generate a character which has Strength, Attack and Defense attributes.
   The player can see the environment in a 12x12 "3D"-like first-person view, which is displayed using custom character graphics (144 characters which's values are copied from the Attic RAM when modified).
-  The player can roam in a 20x20 map.
+  The player can roam in a 20x20 map where he can meet monsters (probability and monster level is set by the variables associated with the actual level).
-  Character generation, combat system, monsters, NPCs and quests need to be added in a later version.
+  NPCs and quests need to be added in a later version.

 ## The tools:
   ### IFFTOTILE: